milvus-io/milvus-docs/site/en/about_milvus/overview.md

 - On the client side, Milvus provides SDKs in Python, Java, Go, and C++, as well as RESTful APIs.

-Milvus was released under the open-source Apache License 2.0 in October 2019.
-It is currently an incubation-stage project under [LF AI & Data Foundation](https://lfaidata.foundation/).
+Milvus was released under the open-source Apache License 2.0 in October 2019 and recognized as an [LF AI & Data Foundation](https://lfaidata.foundation/) graduate project.
 Milvus' source code is hosted on [GitHub](https://github.com/milvus-io/milvus).

 <div class="alert note">